siteorigin/docs/widgets-bundle/tutorials/theme-custom-widgets.md

 # Adding a custom widget to your theme

 In this tutorial, we'll go over how you'd go about adding a new widget to your theme.
-This is ideal if you want to give your theme users a little something extra when the install the Widgets Bundle.
-It doesn't take very long to do and it can give your users some real value.
+This functionality is ideal if you want to give your theme users a little something extra when the install the Widgets Bundle.
+It doesn't take very long to implement, and it can give your users some real value.

-If all you want to do is extend our existing widgets, then you can read the guide on extending widgets.
+If all you want to do is extend our existing widgets, then you can read the guide on [extending widgets](../getting-started/extending-existing-widgets.md).
 This guide deals with adding entirely new widgets to your theme.

 ## Creating a widgets folder